hyperskill/hyperstyle-analysis-prod/preprocessing/README.md

 # Hyperskill/JetBrains Academy data preprocessing

-This module contains methods to preprocess and prepare data, collected from Hyperskill educational platform, for further analysis.
+This module contains methods to preprocess and prepare data, collected from JetBrains Academy/Hyperskill educational platform, for further analysis.
+More information about the platform and the use of Hyperstyle can be found [here](./README.md).

 ## 1. Preprocess submissions